Monday, 25 February 2013

 No, the WUFT in the title isn't due to my distorting the well-known mnemonic WTF, though it might as well be WTF.
-It refers an article on the the WUFT-FM, "News and Public Media for North Central Florida From the University of Florida" website -
+It refers an article on the the WUFT-FM, "News and Public Media for North Central Florida From the University of Florida" website - Whitney Gray discusses how endangered species may adapt to the climate change at the Public Interest Environmental Conference.
+Who she?
+She's

 Sea level rise coordinator for the Florida Fish and Wildlife Conservation Commission and Florida Sea Grant, spoke in a Friday morning session of an environmental conference on the University of Florida campus.